This article has been updated April 23, 2020 to include additional funding approved by Congress.

-It’s recommended that you lift any credit freeze (with all credit reporting agencies) before you apply.
+It’s recommended that you lift a credit freeze before you apply.
+For these loans, it appears personal credit checks go through Experian.
 Make sure you have alerts set up to detect any new activity on your credit reports so you can freeze your files again once your credit has been checked.

 How Fast Can I Get Funding?

-The SBA’s goal is to process completed applications within 21 days but this is an unprecedented disaster of national scope and it is entirely possible the SBA will become overwhelmed with applications.
+The SBA’s goal is to process completed applications within 21 days but this is an unprecedented disaster of national scope and appears the SBA is taking several weeks to process them.
 In previous disasters, processing has taken as long as an average of 45 days.

 Will I Get the Full Amount Right Away?

-The first disbursement will be up to $25,000 and there will be later disbursements.
+The first disbursement will be for up to $25,000 and there will be later disbursements.

 What If I Shut Down And Don’t Know When I Will Reopen?